-Dual-diagnoses often come with a long line of misconceptions.
-More often than not, drug addicts tend to have an underlying mental illness that, if not diagnosed and treated, further drug abuse, relapse, and/or mental torment may ensue no matter how much therapy and 12-step work one does in recovery.
+Dual-diagnosis often comes with a long line of misconceptions.
+More often than not, drug addicts tend to have an underlying mental illness along with their addiction that, if not diagnosed and treated, further drug abuse, relapse, and/or mental torment may result no matter how much therapy and 12-step work one does in recovery.

 The confusion can also lead one to feel alone, even in a room filled with recovering addicts, which is meant to ensure the opposite effect.

 So, what’s the solution?
-Both drug abuse and the co-occurring mental illness(es) must be treated at the same time, and the mental illness must be understood as well by family and physician alike.
+Both drug abuse and the co-occurring mental illness(es) must be treated at the same time, and the relationship between mental illness and addiction must be understood as well by family and physician alike.

 That being said, can a mental diagnosis aside from addiction be the underlying issue to one’s substance abuse to begin with?

-Dual-diagnosis is the term used to describe individuals with both severe mental illness and problematic drug and/or alcohol use.
-What all dual-diagnoses have in common is that self-medication via substance abuse tends to be used to cope with the symptoms of said mental illness.
+Dual diagnosis is the term used to describe individuals with both severe mental illness and addiction.
+What each dual diagnosis has in common is that self-medication via substance abuse tends to be used to cope with the symptoms of said mental illness.

 Some examples of mental illnesses that commonly occur with drug and alcohol addiction include, but are not limited to: